PART 15 -- CONTRACTING BY NEGOTIATION

 (S-91) The routing process for SSA approval is as follows:

-The Contracting Officer/Contract Specialist prepares DISA 320 and Form 9 as shown in DARS Subpart 1.9003.
+The Contracting Officer/Contract Specialist prepares DISA 320 as shown in DARS Subpart 1.9003.
 Local OGC and PL22 Compliance Review shall be included in the routing process.

 (S-92) The source selection policies and procedures of FAR Subpart 15.3, including the designation of an SSA, do not apply to orders placed against GSA Federal Supply Schedule contracts, orders placed against Blanket Purchase Agreements (BPAs), or task and delivery orders placed against indefinite delivery contracts.